-Having a loved one turn 90 is an occasion that happens once, if ever, in most families, so we wanted to celebrate our mom’s big birthday in a big way.
-Here are ten tips we learned from planning a family reunion for a hard-to-please matriarch, maybe one like yours.
+Celebrating milestones is one of the best reasons to plan a family trip, and an easy way to make indelible memories.
+You’ll agree that having a loved one turn 90 is an occasion that happens once, if ever, in most families.
+That’s why we wanted to celebrate our mom’s big birthday in a big way.
+Here are 10 tips we learned from planning a family reunion for a hard-to-please matriarch, maybe one like yours.

 Evoke Nostalgia with the Right Destination.

 Like a chameleon, the ever-evolving Miami Beach wraps itself in the latest fashion and thus, appeals to all ages.
 It was a nostalgic choice for Mom and a place of happy memories.
 She could also say that Miami Beach was celebrating its 100th birthday, while she was only turning 90.

 A chic Art Deco beauty, The Cadet Hotel is just two blocks inland from the beachfront boardwalk, which the teens and fitness buffs loved.
 During WWII, it housed Army recruits led by Captain Clark Gable; Mom loved saying she might be sleeping in his bed!

 Explain Your Needs to the Hotel, They Want to Please.

 Giulia Loiacono, GM of the 38-room Cadet, could not have been more helpful in booking adjacent ground floor rooms.
 The homey Cadet was small enough that Mom could easily navigate to her room.
 The staff, young and energetic, largely Latino, had enormous affection for elders and helped her at every move.